Giacomix02/fanControl/README.md

 # Credits for BIOS interface
 This program is based by https://github.com/GeographicCone/OmenHwCtl repository

-This repository provide a direct command to bios via powershell commands
+This repository provide a direct "link" to bios via powershell commands